MicrosoftDocs/customer-insights/ci-docs/engagement-insights/manage-workspace.md

 ---
-title: Rename and delete a workspave
+title: Rename and delete a workspace
 description: How to rename and delete a workspace
 author: pickwick129
 ms.reviewer: ruthai